 Man dies after falling from canoe

-A man has died after falling out of a canoe as he navigated his way down a steep-sided river gorge in Cornwall, police said.
+A man has died after falling out of a canoe in a steep-sided river gorge in Cornwall, police said.

-The 49-year-old canoeist, who was on holiday with his family, was pulled from the River Fowey at Golitha Falls on the southern edge of Bodmin Moor on Sunday afternoon.
+The 49-year-old canoeist, who was on holiday with his family, was pulled from the River Fowey at Golitha Falls on the southern edge of Bodmin Moor at around 3.29pm.

 Devon and Cornwall Police said he was winched up by a search and rescue helicopter and flown to Derriford Hospital in Plymouth, where attempts to resuscitate him failed and he was pronounced dead.

-A police spokesman said they received reports "a canoeist had fallen out of his canoe and was reportedly clinging to a rock" at Draynes, near Liskeard, at around 3.29pm.
-It is believed the man was canoeing alone and not as part of a group, the spokesman added.
+A police spokesman said they were called to the scene at Draynes, near Liskeard, by reports "a canoeist had fallen out of his canoe and was reportedly clinging to a rock".

-Golitha Falls, a nature reserve on the edge of the moor, is "an area of woodland occupying a steep-sided valley gorge, with the River Fowey flowing through it in a series of spectacular cascades", according to Government agency Natural England.
+Golitha Falls is a nature reserve on the edge of the moor.
+According to the website of Government agency Natural England it is "an area of woodland occupying a steep-sided valley gorge, with the River Fowey flowing through it in a series of spectacular cascades".

 It is understood that the area is used by kayakers, although not commonly, and has been known for its white water.